Eyezuhk/FNLocalCloud/README.md

 If you're on Windows and don't have Python installed, you can simply download and run the portable executable:

-1. Download the FNLocal.zip file from [here](https://github.com/Eyezuhk/FNLocalCloud/releases/download/v1.0.0/FNLocal.exe).
+1. Download the FNLocal.exe file from [here](https://github.com/Eyezuhk/FNLocalCloud/releases/download/v1.0.0/FNLocal.exe).

 2. Extract the contents of the FNLocal.zip file to a location on your system.